All Episodes

 The king of Saudi Arabia is as the custodian of the two mosques, the figurehead of Islam.

-And it is the official version of Islam for the royal family, the Saudi royal family.
+Wahhabiism, the militant Islam, originated there, and it is the official version of Islam for the royal family, the Saudi royal family.

-The competition to be hosted at the National Defense University over the next academic year, will focus on issues related to the Arab and Muslim worlds, according to the official Department of Defense News.
+The competition to be hosted at the National Defense University over the next academic year will focus on issues related to the Arab and Muslim worlds, according to the official Department of Defense News.

-This is an important opportunity to honor the memory of the king while also fostering scholarly research on the Arab Muslim world.
+This is an important opportunity to honor the memory of the king while also fostering scholarly research on the Arab-Muslim world.

 And I can think of no better home for such an initiative than the National Defense University.

-Abdullah, who ruled since 2005, was the power behind the throne of his ailing predecessor, King Fahd bin Abdulaziz.
+Abdullah, who ruled since 2005, was the power behind the throne of his ailing predecessor, King Fahd bin Abdulaziz, for a decade before that, died Thursday, succeeded by his brother and crown prince Salman bin Abdulaziz, who is suffering dementia.

 Dempsey met the king in 2001 when he served as an advisor to the Saudi Arabian National Guard, which Abdullah commanded.

-It's my job uh to train and advise his military forces in our relationship since I found the king to be a man of remarkable character and courage.
+It's my job to train and advise his military forces in our relationship since I found the king to be a man of remarkable character and courage.

-He was not an ally in regard to our relationship with Israel, for example.
+Though Abdullah was undeniably a key ally in the Middle East because of oil, he was not an ally in regard to our relationship with Israel, for example.

 But let's not throw stones, shall we?

-I just I I thought you this has got to be a satire.
+This has got to be a satire.

 Have you heard that?

-It's gotta be a joke.
+It's got to be a joke.

 The thing is, it's believable.

-Well, he is he is trying to limit U.S. exploration, he's trying to limit U.S. oil production.
+He's trying to limit U.S. oil production.

 There's no question.